zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-1-forecasting-service-intro/item-1-forecasting-service-intro.md

 This workshop contains 2 lab sessions for users to get familiar with data requirements and the full cycle of building the forecasting model and generate forecasts.
 We have two options to generate forecast:
 - *Option 1:* Lab-1 describes how to use Forecasting AI Service using Console
-- *Option 2:* Lab-2 to Lab-5 describes how to use Forecasting AI Service using Data Science Notebook.
-At the end of the workshop, users will be able to understand how the data should be prepared and leverage the APIs for model training and getting forecast along with explainability.
+- *Option 2:* Lab-2 describes how to use Forecasting AI Service using Data Science Notebook At the end of the workshop, users will be able to understand how the data should be prepared and leverage the APIs for model training and getting forecast along with explainability.

-*Estimated Workshop Time*: 120 minutes (5 lab sessions)
+*Estimated Workshop Time*: 70 minutes (2 lab sessions)

 ### Objectives: